alex-ad/ActiveDirectoryTelegramBot/README.md

 - [ ] Hot reloading of the bot via chat-command
 - [ ] Modifiyng config via chat-commands
 - [ ] Add Admin who can modify and reload config
+- [ ] Search for user by a part of full name
 - [ ] and so on